jamjolu/tts_basics_for_revealjs/README.md

 # tts_basics_for_revealjs

 ## What does it do?
-Add text-to-speech to your reveal.js slideshow and have your slides read out loud with this plug-in.
+This plug-in provides text-to-speech to your reveal.js slideshow so you can have your slides read out loud.
 The plug-in works for current versions of Chrome, Firefox and Opera as tested on Windows OS.
+The plug-in offers the following possibilities:

+1. Use the "slide changed" event to initiate reading the innerText of elements that you can specify on the current slide.
+This allows you to have  visible elements read outloud.

+2. Use the "fragement shown" event to read the text content of the textContent of fragment elements as they appear.

-The plug-in adds some initialization code to use the "default" tts voice.
-You have the option to read the visible, and/or the hidden text of elements you can specify.
-The Reveal "slidechanged" and "fragmentshown" events trigger tts reading.
-The default setup will read the typical text that appears on slides except code segments.
-A delay can be added to the slidechanged event to allow visual transitions to conclude before reading starts.
+3. Use the "slide changed" event read the textContent of hidden elements like slide notes.

+The default setup will read the typical text that appears on slides, text in fragments and text in hidden notes.
+A delay added to the slidechanged event to allows visual transitions to conclude before reading starts.
 The default 1 second works fine.

 ## How do you include it into your Reavel.js Slideshow?
 The plug-in can be added in the same way as other reveal.js plug-ins inside the dependencies part of the script tag towards the end of the slideshow page's body tag as shown below.
 Note the location of the tts_min_reveal.js file in the plugin/tts_min directory.
 This code fragment is from the reveal_tts_demo.html: